 Count the number of weeks (and conflicts) you have leading up to different test dates.
 Test date selection should be based on academic readiness, test preference, desired preparation timelines, date conflicts, and application deadlines.
 There’s no such thing as predictably “easier” or “harder” test dates.

 We generally advise our students to complete at least one SAT and/or ACT before the end of junior year and to remain open to at least one re-take in the early fall of senior year.
 The temptation to “get testing out of the way early” is understandable but often unwise.
 We often see peak results occur in late summer or fall of senior year as the combined forces of maturity, experience, and summer refresher prep give a difference-making lift.
-Nationally, roughly two-thirds of college applicants take their final admission test in the fall of senior year.
-The debut in 2017 of an August SAT date and in 2018 of a July ACT date may make testing beyond 11th grade even more advisable.
+Nationally, roughly two-thirds of college applicants take their final admission test in the summer prior to senior year or in the early fall of 12th grade.

 In addition to at least one SAT and/or ACT in the spring, juniors are strongly urged to consider Subject Tests while the material is fresh.
 Students taking an AP, Honors, or advanced course in a given subject are especially good candidates for a corresponding Subject Test.
 Practice testing is available from Compass for students trying to choose among subjects.